varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 should always be warm, an inactive VMOD will eventually become cold and should manage resources accordingly.

+An event function must return zero upon success.
+It is only possible to fail an initialization with the ``VCL_EVENT_LOAD`` or ``VCL_EVENT_WARM`` events.
+Should such a failure happen, a ``VCL_EVENT_DISCARD`` or ``VCL_EVENT_COLD`` event will be sent to the VMODs that succeeded to put them back in a cold state.
+The VMOD that failed will not receive this event, and therefore must not be left half-initialized should a failure occur.

 If your VMOD is running an asynchronous background job you can hold a reference to the VCL to prevent it from going cold too soon and get the same guarantees as backends with ongoing requests for instance.
 For that, you must acquire the